 What constitutional principles does Reagan mention in his speech?
-How does Reagan's view of these principles compare with the purposes and goals of the Constitution discussed in Topic 1?
+How does Reagan's view of these

 "The Minority Be D-d!"

 Background: Thomas Brackett Reed was a Republican congressman who served as Speaker of the House from 1889 to 1891 and again from 1895 to 1899.
 While Speaker, he made significant changes to the way the House of Representatives operates.
 Those changes are still in place today.
 Reed placed the majority party in charge of the House Rules Committee, the committee that determines the rules for how legislation is brought to the floor and passed by the House.
 The House Rules Committee then adopted the "Reed Rules":